-A big part of this flood set up traces back to the Michigan's Upper Peninsula, where a very snowy winter left a large amount of water locked in the snowpack.
+A big part of this flood setup can be traced to Michigan's Upper Peninsula, where a very snowy winter left a large amount of water locked into the snowpack.

-At the same time, Milwaukee set a new April precipitation record by April 16, surpassing the old record of 7.38 inches from 2013.
+At the same time, Milwaukee had already set a new April precipitation record by April 16, surpassing the old record of 7.38 inches from 2013!

 For more on your central regional forecast, tune into WeatherNation :30 past the hour.